 We moved into this house in July of last year, so I never got around to putting any flowers on the deck, but it will be so much nicer back there with some color.
 I just need to figure out what sizes and combination of planters I want back there.
 Sounds like a job for Pinterest!

-Friday was more errands, then Caroline made Easter cupcakes and Becca helped me make dinner.
-David came home from college for the weekend, and some of his friends ended up hanging out, and it was almost like “old times.”
+Friday was more errands, then C made Easter cupcakes and R helped me make dinner.
+D came home from college for the weekend, and some of his friends ended up hanging out, and it was almost like “old times.”

 All in all, I’m really glad we decided not to travel and to just hang out here at home.